 Dry Pak GPS/PDA/Smart Phone Case

-Great little pouch for protecting your cellphone, or gps unit.
+Great little pouch for protecting your cellphone or GPS unit.
 I bought this item to use on my overnight canoe trip down the Delaware River this past spring.
 I wanted to protect my phone but still have it accessible to take photos or to check the GPS.
 It worked perfectly!
 I used the lanyard and clipped the pouch to the front of my PFD.
 I was able to use the touch screen through the clear plastic front and I even could take pictures with my phone still inside the pouch.
-I have a MotoX… Full review
+I have a MotoX and use… Full review

 Sea to Summit Solution Gear Access Deck Bag